-I, the undersigned, hereby certify that the foregoing Ordinance was duly and regularly adopted and passed by the Council of the City of Alameda in a regular meeting assembled on the 6th day of June, 2017, by the following vote to wit:
+I, the undersigned, hereby certify that the foregoing Resolution was duly and regularly adopted and passed by the Council of the City of Alameda in regular meeting of the City Council assembled on the 5th day of September, 2017 the following vote to wit:

 AYES:

 NOES:

 ABSENT:

 ABSTENTIONS:

-IN WITNESS WHEREOF, I have hereunto set my hand and affixed the official seal of said City this 7th day of June, 2017.
+IN WITNESS, WHEREOF, I have hereunto set my hand and affixed the official seal of the said City this 6 th day September, 2017.

 Lara Weisiger, City Clerk City of Alameda

-Approved as to form:
+Approved as to Form:

-Janet C. Kern, City Attorney City of Alameda
+Janet C. Kern, City Attorney